saifullah605/saifullah605/README.md

 - 🎓 Software Engineering student at Ontario Tech University (expected 2027)
 - 💻 Passionate about backend systems, and AI integrations
 - 🛠️ Currently exploring cloud platforms like AWS and Azure
-- 🤝 I enjoy collaborating on open-source and community-driven projects
+- 🤝 I enjoy collaborating on open-source and community-driven projects!

 ---